XinPei Lu, Stephan Reuter, Mounir Laroussi, DaWei Liu

 For Instructors Request Inspection Copy

-Atmospheric pressure non-equilibrium plasma jets (APNPJs) generate plasma in open space rather than in a confined discharge gap and can be utilized for applications in medicine.
+Nonequilibrium atmospheric pressure plasma jets (N-APPJs) generate plasma in open space rather than in a confined discharge gap and can be utilized for applications in medicine.
 This book provides a complete introduction to this fast-emerging field, from the fundamental physics to experimental approaches and reactive species diagnostics.
 It gives an overview of development of a wide range of plasma jet devices, including plasma bullets, and discusses in detail the exciting application of this technology for cancer treatment.

 XinPei Lu received his PhD in electrical engineering from the HuaZhong University of Science and Technology, China.
 In 2007, he joined HuaZhong University of Science and Technology, where he is now a Chair Professor (ChangJiang Scholar) with the College of Electrical and Electronic Engineering.
 He is a Senior Member of IEEE.
 His research interests include low-temperature plasma sources and their biomedical applications, modeling of low-temperature plasmas, and plasma diagnostics.